New textiles from old fibers

-An essential approach of the Institute for Ecological Economy Research (IÖW) and its partners is that the recycled fibers should have the same quality as the original fibers.
+An essential approach of the (IÖW) and its partners is that the recycled fibers should have the same quality as the original fibers.
 "At the end of their life cycle, textiles have so far often been disposed of or used as low-value products such as cleaning cloths or insulating materials.
 The raw materials contained, such as cotton fibers, are thus lost to the textile industry," explains project manager Ria Müller from IÖW.

 Intelligent label for recycling management

 Uniform substances with a known composition are an important prerequisite for this.
 These are given, for example, in uniforms, in health care and in gastronomy.
 This is why the textile companies involved in the project, Wilhelm Weishäupl from Munich and Dibella from Bocholt in Münsterland, are starting their one-year pilot project with hospitals and restaurant chains, supplying them with product lines made of recycled fibers.
 These textiles are provided with an "intelligent label" from the Berlin start-up circular.fashion.
 In addition to information on the composition of the fibers, the label also contains information on the resource cycle: "When a laundry sorts out a piece of textile at the end of its life, for example, this label can also be used to identify the recycling company to which it can send this material for further processing," explains textile expert Müller.

 The participating research institutions are preparing analyses of the quality, resource and sustainability effects of the recycled textiles.
 This also includes life cycle assessments over the entire life cycle in order to be able to compare recycled textiles with products made from virgin fibres.
 Last but not least, the researchers are investigating the profitability of the textile recycling industry.
 If the trial proves successful, a broader range will be offered commercially.
 One model is loan textiles, which would enable the manufacturer to achieve a particularly high recycling rate.